priyanshu25bai11181-coder/DIGITAL-LITERACY-PROJECT/README.md

 ---

 ## 📌 Conclusion
 This project helped me understand the importance of digital literacy in academic and professional life.
-It enhanced my technical skills, communication abilities, and awareness about online safety.
+It enhanced my technical skills, communication skills, and awareness about online safety.

 ---